-QC Bike Collective’s mission is to help Manchester area residents ride safe, affordable bikes and have the opportunity to fix them.
+QC Bike Collective’s mission is to help Manchester area residents ride safe, affordable bikes and build the skills to fix them.

 We provide space, tools, and equipment, so that community members can repair their bicycles at minimal cost, with our help.
 We also accept donated bicycles, salvage useful parts & recycle them, or return them to working order & sell them at an affordable price.

 We first organized in July 2014 and held two community clinics over six months.
 These repair clinics indicated interest in, and the need for, affordable bike services within our community.
 Our strong partnership with NeighborWorks of Southern NH (our fiscal agent; a non-profit housing and community development agency) allowed us the opportunity to locate at 373 Union Street, in Manchester, NH, in the heart of the Queen City, and accept tax-deductible donations in the form of bicycles, parts, and cash.

 In March 2015, we developed plans for regular, open shop hours and formally organized to accept bike donations and conduct sales.
 Since May 2015, we have been open every Tuesday evening from 5 to 8 PM, adding more shop time whenever we could.
 Over that period, we have served nearly 800 individuals with repairs ranging from flat tires to frozen bottom brackets.